jgbattung/Algorithm-Study-Guide/arrays-and-strings/isPalindrome/README.md

 1. If empty string, return false
 2. Remove spaces from the string using regexp, then lowercase it
 3. Compare each char in the string on opposite sides by looping

+Shorter solution:
+1. Just reverse the cleaned string and compare